 What is the initial test of the HIV diagnostic testing algorithm?
 The algorithm begins with an immunoassay (sometimes called a “4th generation test”) that detects both HIV-1 and HIV-2 antibodies and HIV-1 p24 antigen.
 The HIV-1 p24 antigen appears before antibodies develop so that acute HIV infection can sometimes be detected.

 What steps are taken when the initial test is reactive?
 Specimens reactive on the initial assay are tested with a supplemental assay that differentiates HIV-1 and HIV-2 antibodies.
 Specimens that are reactive on the initial assay but nonreactive or indeterminate on the antibody differentiation assay are then tested for HIV-1 RNA to differentiate acute HIV infection from a false-positive screening result.
 The final interpretation is based on a combination of test results.
 The NYSDOH Testing Toolkit provides more information about HIV diagnostic tests and the algorithm.
-The NYSDOH AIDS Institute’s guidelines on HIV testing and monitoring patients on ART should be consulted as well.
+The NYSDOH AIDS Institute’s guidelines on HIV Testing and Lab Monitoring of ART Side Effects and Allergic Reactions should be consulted as well.

 |It is important to know which HIV tests are being used by your agency or laboratory so you can provide patients with accurate information regarding their HIV test results.|